-Alumni Chapters are organized for a number of Faculties, departments, and special interest groups.
-These include Law, Rehabilitation Medicine, Medicine, Dentistry, Pharmacy, Business, Nursing, Library and Information Studies, Education, Health Services Administration, Forestry, Drama, Native Studies, East Asian Studies, Comparative Literature and the Mixed Chorus.
-Administered by the Alumni Association with the cooperation of the relevant Faculties or departments, these chapters have elected alumni executives.
-They serve to promote the welfare of their specific Faculty, department, or area of special interest.
+Alumni Chapters are organized for a number of faculties, departments, and special interest groups.
+These include Law, Rehabilitation Medicine, Medicine, Dentistry, Pharmacy, Business, Nursing, Library and Information Studies, Education, Health Services Administration, Forestry, Drama, Native Studies, East Asian Studies, Comparative Literature, Health Promotion Studies, Orthodontics, Public Health Sciences, St. Joseph's College, Gateway, Safewalk and the Mixed Chorus.
+Administered by the Alumni Association with the cooperation of the relevant faculties or departments, these chapters have elected alumni executives.
+They serve to promote the welfare of their specific faculty, department, or area of special interest.